ESA-APEx/apex_documentation/README.md

-# Welcome to the APEx documentation portal
+# Welcome to the APEx documentation portal!

 This GitHub repository serves as the central hub for managing the APEx documentation portal.
 The content generation is facilitated by [Quarto](https://quarto.org/), an open-source scientific and technical publishing system.